-“The things I enjoy the most are the surroundings of the campus, the qualified lecturers who have excellent teaching skills, and all of my friends who share my enjoyment of the arts,” said Karona.
-“The fact that I can feel myself improving and I can support others in the same way that my seniors do, makes me the happiest”.
+“The things I enjoy the most about Phare Ponleu Selpak are the surroundings of the campus, the qualified lecturers who have excellent teaching skills, and all of my friends who share my enjoyment of the arts,” said Karona.
+“The fact that I can feel myself improving and I can support others in the same way that my seniors do, makes me the happiest.

-“For example, this painting took me two weeks to complete.
-The first week, I had to research, take pictures and learn about its concepts of it.
-The second week, I started to draw it.
-Compared to my other works, I can say this is the fastest work that I have done,” said Karona.
+“For example, this painting took me two weeks to complete,” said Karona.
+“The first week, I had to research, take pictures and learn about its concepts of it.
+The second week, I started the process of drawing it.
+Compared to my other works, I can say this is the fastest work that I have done.”

 Rong L’kon market